ModelWriter/Deliverables/WP2/D5.2.1_Parsing/README.md

 (PGen, Generation Based Parsing) maps text to semantic representations and the generator maps semantic representations to text.
-In other words, BAFLING permits going back and forth between text and semantic representatons.
+In other words, BAFLING permits going back and forth between text and semantic representations.

 ## From Text to Meaning Representations (Parsing, PGen)

 The parser uses a generic grammar and a lexicon to map sentences into DL (Description Logic) formulae.

-The sources for PGen are in pgen/src/synalp/parsing/ParserMain.java
+The sources for PGen are in :

-## From Meaning Representations to Text (Generating, Jeni)

-The generator uses the same generic grammar and lexicon as the parser to map DL (Description Logic) formulae into text.

-The sources for Jeni are in:
+ - pGen/src/synalp/parsing/

+The main class for executing the Parsing Module is at

- - jeni/src/synalp/generation/GeneratorMain.java
+ - pGen/src/synalp/parsing/ParserMain.java

 ## License